During this time of global crisis, it’s important to remember that we can make a difference.

 Clams for Christ!

 The Sayville UMC participates in a number of outreach programs throughout the year.
-The church is best known for the annual Clamfest, which takes place during Sayville’s Summerfest on the first Saturday in August.
+The church is best known for the annual Clamfest, which takes place during Sayville’s Summerfest on the second Saturday in August.
 During this event, the church prepares and sells clams, clam fritters, clam pies, clam chowder, lobster bakes, baked goods and more, then gives all of the proceeds away to local and global missions.
 The event is a shining example of what God’s children can do when they team up for a good cause.
 Note: While the 2020 Sayville Summerfest was cancelled, with God’s help we were able to raise an equal amount in house!

 Mission Trips: Periodically, the church participates in mission trips to disaster-afflicted areas; more regularly, the youth group donates a week of its time to participate in YouthWorks, a Christian-based outreach program with mission locations throughout the nation (as well as a few international locations).